FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/implement_interface.md

 -   `/api/v2.0/zones`

-For more details about implementing the User Interface for the Custom Transfer Site, review the examples included in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Software Development Kit.
-The SDK can be downloaded from the[<span class="mc-variable axway_variables.support_website variable">Axway Support</span>](http://support.axway.com/) website.
+For more details about implementing the User Interface for the Custom Transfer Site, review the examples included in {{< SecureTransport/componentshortname  >}} Software Development Kit.
+The SDK can be downloaded from the[{{< SecureTransport/supportwebsite  >}}](http://support.axway.com/) website.

-For more information about the resources, refer to Swagger documentation for [<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> API 2.0](http://apidocs.axway.com/swagger-ui-st/admin-20/).
+For more information about the resources, refer to Swagger documentation for [{{< SecureTransport/componentshortname  >}} API 2.0](http://apidocs.axway.com/swagger-ui-st/admin-20/).